Four Chunky Wooden Stools in a Line Ranging from Light Natural to Orange and Dark Stain Against a Pale Wall | | Kalon Studios Us

 Oiled Black Walnut has a rich warmth from the outset.
 This warmth grows through use and periodic oiling.
 Despite frequent use, like all woods, Black Walnut will dry over time.
 As it does, its color will become duller and more ashen.
 When oiled, the depth of color glows.
 On the left is a 1 year old stool.
 On the right is a chair that's been used daily for a decade.
 Deeper red and brown tones emerge over time as the wood darkens through UV exposure and use.
 Water marks are visible on the chairs surface and lend a marbling effect to the patina.

-Ash — Grain detail
+ASH — Grain detail

 Ash is known for its deep, pitted grain and pale hues.
 The grain patterns move in almost a liquid like way, creating swells and valleys that reflect the conditions the tree lived in and its growth cycles.
 Its beige, brown hue becomes more golden through age.